CVE-2026-29204

 Vulnerability

-This is an authorization bypass vulnerability located in clientarea.php.
-It allows an authenticated user to submit requests using another user’s addonId without validation, successfully leading to unauthorized access.
+The vulnerability is an Insecure Direct Object Reference (CWE-639) located in clientarea.php.
+It allows an authenticated user to submit requests using an arbitrary addonId, bypassing ownership validation and granting unauthorized access to another user's account.

 Business impact